*This post may contain Amazon or other affiliate links

 When deployed, soldiers must be ready for any situation any time, and sleep conditions are often the opposite of peaceful.
 This military sleep method was published in a book by a coach based on training methods used by military pilots to prepare for combat.
 Once classified material, it is now available to everyone.
 Click here for instructions on this method.
 According to the article, this method is effective for 96% of people who use it, after 6 weeks of regular practice.
 I have had success using the "don't think" mantra.

-Anyone who deals with high levels of stress during the day can benefit from teas like Daily Calm, Anxiety Relief, Inflammation Relief, or Happy Place.
+Anyone who deals with high levels of stress during the day can benefit from teas like Daily Calm, Zen AF, Lush Lavender or Inflammation Relief.
 The herbal ingredients have both a short term relaxing effect as well as longer-term cumulative benefits.
 The more your mind and body get used to handling stress from a relaxed state, the better off you will be in the long run, and the benefits go beyond deeper sleep.
 High stress levels are a culprit in many chronic and degenerative diseases, including diabetes and heart disease.
 Relaxing the body and mind regularly will yield benefits across the board.

 9) Read A Book - Even Better, Make It A Boring Book

 Introducing a pre-sleep reading habit can be an effective way to signal your brain that it's time to wind down.
 When you read, your mind is engaged in a quiet, focused activity that's far removed from the stressors of your day or the glow of electronic devices.